-Students are counted present daily and receive full academic credit while at the Center unless assigned there pending an appeal of an expulsion, in which case, if the expulsion is upheld, the student may not receive credit for work completed at the Center.
+Students are counted present daily and receive full academic credit while at the Center.
 Failure to attend the Guidance Center as assigned is a violation of the state compulsory attendance laws.

 Placement terms vary according to the severity of the disciplinary infraction.
-Failure to adhere to the rules may result in additional time being added to the student's assignment or other disciplinary action.
+Failure to adhere to the rules may result in additional disciplinary action.
 If, after having been placed in the Center, the student continues to engage in serious or persistent misbehavior that violates the District's previously communicated written standards of student conduct, the student may be assigned to The Summit or expelled.